tuhadoan/tkb/plugins/wordpress-reset/readme.txt

 === WordPress Reset ===
-Contributors: sivel
+Contributors: sivel, aristath
 Donate Link: http://sivel.net/donate
 Tags: wordpress-reset, wordpress, reset, admin Requires at least: 2.8
-Tested up to: 3.8
+Tested up to: 4.5
-Stable tag: 1.3.3
+Stable tag: 1.4

 Resets the WordPress database back to it's defaults.
 Deletes all customizations and content.
 Does not modify files only resets the database.